rust-unofficial/awesome-rust/README.md

 * [rhaiscript/rhai](https://github.com/rhaiscript/rhai) - A tiny and fast embedded scripting language resembling a combination of JavaScript and Rust [![build badge](https://github.com/rhaiscript/rhai/workflows/Build/badge.svg)](https://github.com/rhaiscript/rhai/actions)
 * [rune-rs/rune](https://github.com/rune-rs/rune) - An embeddable dynamic programming language
 * [trynova/nova](https://github.com/trynova/nova) - JavaScript engine written entirely in Rust
+* [auto-lang](https://github.com/auto-stack/auto-lang) - A scenario oriented language that adapts to multiple use cases with different syntaxes, features and libraries.
+Can be used as a scripting language for Rust, also transpiles to C and Rust.

 ### Simulation